 Our counselors also visit a number of college campuses annually, meeting with admission officials and establishing valuable contacts.
 In turn, admission representatives from top colleges and universities across the country come to Holland Hall’s Upper School yearly to meet with our students.
-We also host Deans of Admission at our annual Deans’ and Directors’ Event early in the spring semester; again building rapport with them and allowing them to see first-hand the advantages Holland Hall offers its students.
+We also host Deans of Admission from top colleges around the country at our Annual College Forum each spring semester; again building rapport with them and allowing them to see first-hand the advantages Holland Hall offers its students.

 Involvement is at the heart of a student’s Holland Hall education.
 Holland Hall students are valued for their individuality, their integrity and their enthusiasm for learning.
 The College Counseling department works continually to make sure universities recognize our students’ academic and extracurricular strengths.

 All this leads to quality and in-depth counseling with each student and his or her family.
 Our counselors partner with the student and parents to seek the best “fit,” that is, the most suitable colleges.

 The best curriculum any student could have in order to succeed in the college search process is the strong academic one offered in classrooms at Holland Hall.
 College Admission directors and deans repeatedly advise students to take the most challenging courses in which they can succeed.
 At the core of our curriculum are teachers who, in addition to classroom activities, invite students to take advantage of office hours for personal help with the work they are assigned.
 Learning to take responsibility in asking for the help they need is central to their success in college.